The History of the Current Royal Family of Jaffna

 During Cankili Raja (I) Cekaracacekaran reign, the wars of the Portuguese had upset his country’s economy.
 There was great discontent in the land.
 He therefore, handed the administration to his son Puvi Raja Pandaram (1561-1565), who ruled on his behalf.

 Cankili Raja (I) Cekaracacekaran is the most remembered of all the monarchs of the Kingdom of Jaffna.
-He had aspired to be one of the Kings of Jaffna by assassinating his elder stepbrothers and he later killed his own son.
+He had aspired to be one of the Kings of Jaffna by assassinating his elder stepbrothers (Singha Bahu & Pandaram) and he later killed his own son (Prince Martyr).
+However to this date there are no records of the Crown Prince Singha Bahu and Crown Prince Pandaram’s descendants.
 Cankili Raja (I) Cekaracacekaran is regarded as a hero who had fought with the Portuguese till the very end, never allowing them to rule the Northern Sri Lanka and there by protecting the Independence of the Kingdom of Jaffna.
 Cankili Raja (I) Cekaracacekaran was never captured nor condemned to death by the Portuguese, but remained undefeated as a valiant hero and his death occurred in 1565.

 Kasi Nayinar Pararacacekaran (1565-1570)

 After the death of Cankili Raja (I) Cekaracacekaran there was a great confusion in the royal court.
 Kasi Nayinar, the son of Cankili Raja (I) Cekaracacekaran, usurped the throne of Jaffna and reigned from 1565 to 1570, under the throne name of Pararacacekaran.
 Kasi Nayinar was unpopular and unable to maintain the Portuguese support due to his usurpation.
+In the time of the Portuguese Captain Jorge de Mello de Castro of Mannar, those of Jaffanapatao had a great quarrel with their King called Kasi Nayinar because the Kingdom did not belong to him, but to one of his other Kinsmen.
+Captain Jorge de Mello de Castro put him in prison, and another was raised King (name not known).
+After Captain Jorge de Mello de Castro returned to Mannar, in the same year 1565, the supporters of Kasi Nayinar managed to kill the elected one and taking Kasi Nayinar from prison they crowned him again.
 Later Captain Jorge de Mello de Castro with the approval of the people installed Ilavarasan Periya Pillai as King of Jaffna.

 Periya Pillai Pandaram Cekaracacekaran (1570-1582)